WarrenBoschen/Free-Water-Optimization/README.md

 # Free-Water-Optimization

-The purpose of these functions is to model the signal profile of free-water data acquired from DWI using multiple rank-2 tensors: one isotropic tensor to represent the free-water component and three anisotropic tensors to represent the signal profile of an arbitrary number of fibers in each of the Cartesian directions.
+The purpose of these functions is to simulate the signal profile of a voxel with multiple fiber populations represented as tensors.
+The free-water component is measured as an isotropic tensor, and white matter (WM) fibers are represented as anistropic tensors.

+Below is a brief summary of the roles of each file in this repository:

+- dw_signal.py: Creates five movies depicting the signal profile of the free-water component, three orthogonal WM fibers, and a weighted sum of the previous four.
+This is accomplished by repeatedly creating PNGs and using those as the frames of the movies.
+- dw_signal_generalized.py: Creates three movies depicting the signal profile of the free-water component, a WM fiber with a particular orientation, and a weighted sum of the previous two.
+This is accomplished by repeatedly creating PNGs and using those as the frames of the movies.
+- dw_signal_generalized_ani.py: Creates three movies depicting the signal profile of the free-water component, a WM fiber with a particular orientation, and a weighted sum of the previous two.
+This is accomplished by using the FFMpegWriter feature from the matplotlib.animation module.
+- general_functions.py: A collection of functions made for general use.
+    dt: Generates a diagonal tensor from three inputs.
+    rotate: Rotates a tensor to be aligned with the input angles Phi, Theta, and Psi.